-Applicant in cooperation with its project partners shall prepare a Project Summary Form and submit it to the JTS electronically via electronical monitoring system (eMS).
-Detailed instructions on how to fill in the Project Summary Form are provided in the Form itself in eMS.
+Applicant in cooperation with its project partners shall prepare a full project application and submit it electronically via the electronical monitoring system (eMS).
+Detailed instructions on how to fill in the full project application form are provided in the form itself in eMS.

-8.1.3 SUPPORT TO THE PROJECT PARTNERS IN PREPARATION OF PROJECT SUMMARY FORM AND FULL APPLICATION FORM
+8.1.3 SUPPORT TO THE PROJECT PARTNERS IN PREPARATION FULL APPLICATION FORM

-JTS will provide individual and group consultations for preparation of the Project Summary Form and Full Application Form, organise seminars on preparation of these documents, seminars on use of eMS and other events to support the preparation of projects.
-On the programme webpage www.estoniarussia.eu the question-answer section will be developed and will be available for all.
+JTS will provide individual and group consultations for preparation of the Full Application Form/needed documents and use of eMS and other events to support the preparation of projects.
+On the programme webpage www.estoniarussia.eu the question-answer section is developed and is available for all.

-The applicants and project partners should work in close cooperation with the JTS starting from the stage of drafting the Project Summary Form.
-It is recommended to consult with the JTS at least once during the preparation process of Project Summary Form.
+The applicants and project partners should work in close cooperation with the JTS starting from the stage of drafting the full project application.
+It is recommended to consult with the JTS at least once during the preparation process of application.
 Applicant should take into consideration that consultations during 2 weeks before submission deadline may be provided only within JTS capacity.

-8.1.4 WHERE AND HOW TO SUBMIT THE PROJECT SUMMARY FORM
+8.1.4 WHERE AND HOW TO SUBMIT THE FULL APPLICATION FORM